InfamousStar/game-research/spider-man-2/rip-notes.md

     * According to distortedximage on xentax, they're in mib format
 * 50? streams

-* A couple other tracks in interface block
+* Arcade jingles and Spider Eggs in interface block
-    * Arcade jingles and spider eggs (which isn't missing from the music block.
-I think this version plays when you adjust the music volume)
+    * Spider Eggs isn't missing from music block.
+I think this plays when you adjust music volume.
 * Club, pizzaria music in ambient block; maybe more

 ### PAK format ###